Saburō Sakai: Pacific Theater

 On 3 August 1942, Sakai's air group was relocated from Lae to the airfield at Rabaul.

 On 7 August, word arrived that US Marines had landed that morning on Guadalcanal.
 The initial Allied landings captured an airfield, later named Henderson Field by the Allies, that had been under construction by the Japanese.
-The airfield soon became the focus of months of fighting during the Guadalcanal Campaign, as it enabled US airpower to hinder the Japanese in their attempts at resupplying their troops.
+The airfield soon became the focus of months of fighting during the Guadalcanal campaign, as it enabled US airpower to hinder the Japanese in their attempts at resupplying their troops.
 The Japanese made several attempts to retake Henderson Field that resulted in almost daily air battles for the Tainan Kōkūtai.

 US Marines flying Grumman F4F Wildcats from Henderson Field on Guadalcanal were using a new aerial combat tactic, the "Thach Weave", which was developed in 1941 by the US Navy aviators John Thach and Edward O'Hare.
 The Japanese Zero pilots flying out of Rabaul were initially confounded by the tactic.
 Sakai described the reaction to the Thach Weave when they encountered Guadalcanal Wildcats using it:

-On 7 August, Sakai and three pilots shot down an F4F Wildcat flown by James "Pug" Southerland, who had by the end of the war become an ace with five victories.
+On 7 August, Sakai and three pilots shot down an F4F Wildcat flown by Lieutenant James "Pug" Southerland of Fighting Squadron Five (VF-5), who by the end of the war became an ace with five victories.
 Sakai, who did not know that Southerland's guns had jammed, recalled the duel in his autobiography:

 They were soon engaged in a skillfully-maneuvered dogfight.
-After an extended battle in which both pilots gained and lost the upper hand, Sakai shot down Southerland's Wildcat and struck it below the left wing root with his 20 mm cannon.
+After an extended battle in which both pilots gained and lost the upper hand, Sakai fatally damaged Southerland's Wildcat, striking it below the left wing root with his Zero's 20 mm cannon.
 Southerland parachuted to safety.

 Sakai was amazed at the Wildcat's ruggedness: